 - Is my cancer treatment likely to cause nausea and vomiting? - · How can I prevent nausea and vomiting? - Are there medications I can take for nausea and vomiting? - If I vomit soon after taking medication, what should I do?
-Who do I call? - What can I eat or drink to help with nausea and vomiting? - Can I be referred to a registered dietitian or nutritionist? - Can I be referred to palliative (supportive) care for help managing my side effects? - Are there any complementary therapies that may help? - What signs or symptoms require a trip to the emergency room?
+Who do I call? - What can I eat or drink to help with nausea and vomiting? - · Can I be referred to an oncology registered dietitian? - Can I be referred to palliative (supportive) care for help managing my side effects? - Are there any complementary therapies that may help? - What signs or symptoms require a trip to the emergency room?